-Voting for: Councillors Houston, Meineke, Clough, Marks, Smith, Battista,
+Voting for: Councillors Houston, Meineke, Clough, Marks, Smith, Battista, Dowell, Graham, Yarnall and Ekins.
+Voting against: Nil.

 10.6 Carolina Road Cycleway/Footpath

 A MOTION WAS MOVED that Council, in order to ensure the safety of pedestrians, include as a top priority in the Cycleway Strategy, Brunswick Street from Carolina Road to Trinity College, and seek funding for its construction.